A characterization of some finite simple groups by their character codegrees: Introduction

-\textbf{Notation.} Our notation is more or less standard.
-We follow \cite{KL} for the notation of simple groups and \cite{HB,Isaacs} for representation and character theories of finite groups.
-For a finite group $G$, $M(G)$ denotes the Schur multiplier of $G$, $F(G)$ is the Fitting subgroup of $G$, that is, the largest nilpotent normal subgroup of $G$, $E(G)$ is the layer of $G$, that is, a subgroup of $G$ generated by all components of $G$ and $F^*(G)=F(G)E(G)$ is the generalized Fitting subgroup of $G$.
-A component $L$ of $G$ is a subnormal quasisimple subgroup of $G$.
-A finite group $L$ is quasisimple if $L$ is perfect and $L/Z(L)$ is a finite nonabelian simple group.
-We denote by $\Irr(G)$ the set of all irreducible characters of $G$.
-For $\chi\in\Irr(G)$, we denote by $\cod(\chi)$, the codegree of $\chi$, that is, $\cod(\chi)=|G:\ker(\chi)|/\chi(1)$.
-If $N$ is a normal subgroup of a finite group $G$ and $\theta\in\Irr(N)$, we write $\Irr(G|\theta)$ for the set of all irreducible characters of $G$ lying above $\theta.$ For a positive integer $n$, we write $\ZZ_n$ for a cyclic group of order $n.$ For a prime $p$ and a positive integer $n$, the $p$-part of $n$, denoted by $n_p$ is the largest power of $p$ dividing $n$ and $n_{p'}=n/n_p$ is the $p'$-part of $n.$ As usual, $Z(G)$ is the center of $G$, $C_G(A)$ is the centralizer of $A$ in $G$, where $A$ is a subgroup of $G$.
+\textbf{Notation.} Our notation is standard.
+We follow \cite{KL} for the notation of simple groups and \cite{HB,Isaacs} for the representation and character theories of finite groups.
+For a positive integer $n$, we write $\ZZ_n$ for a cyclic group of order $n.$ For a prime $p$ and a positive integer $n$, the $p$-part of $n$, denoted by $n_p$ is the largest power of $p$ dividing $n$ and $n_{p'}=n/n_p$ is the $p'$-part of $n.$ For a finite group $G$, let $M(G)$ denote the Schur multiplier of $G$.
+We denote by $\Irr(G)$ the set of complex irreducible characters of $G$.
+For $\chi\in\Irr(G)$, the codegree of $\chi$ is defined by $\cod(\chi)=|G:\ker(\chi)|/\chi(1)$.
+If $N$ is a normal subgroup of a finite group $G$ and $\theta\in\Irr(N)$, we write $\Irr(G|\theta)$ for the set of all irreducible characters of $G$ lying above $\theta.$ As usual, $Z(G)$ is the center of $G$ and $C_G(A)$ is the centralizer of $A$ in $G$, where $A$ is a subgroup of $G$.
 Finally, a finite group $G$ is quasisimple if $G$ is perfect and $G/Z(G)$ is a finite nonabelian simple group.